 Also, today is the last day to fund your employees’ accounts and still receive a tax deduction for the prior tax year.
 Employers can receive tax benefits for contributing to 401(k) plans, too – the tax code wants to encourage saving for retirement, so employers are offered tax incentives to contribute, as well as to offset the cost of setting up retirement plans.

-One of these incentives is the Credit for Small Employer Pension Plan Startup Costs, a tax credit that was increased 10-fold with the passing of the SECURE Act at the end of 2019.
+One of these incentives is the Credit for Small Employer Pension Plan Startup Costs, a tax credit that was increased 10-fold with the passing of the SECURE Act.
 Now employers starting a retirement plan can reduce tax liability by up to $5,000 a year for up to three years!

 This is also the deadline for employer contributions for sole proprietorships filing Schedule C as well as C-corporations.